 Consult with your personal physician or travel clinic to make sure you have the proper immunizations and medications for your trip.

 Research your host country and decide if you are going to do any extended travel on the front or back-end of your trip.
 Let your team leader know about your plans as soon as possible.
-It is common for team members to take time at the end of a build for some R&R and tourism opportunities, but they are separate and optional from your Habitat build and any fees are in addition to your trip costs.
+It is common for team members to take time at the end of a build for some R&R and tourism opportunities, but they are usually in addition to your trip costs.

 Once you know the exact dates of travel purchase your airfare.